deliasi/cse15l-lab-reports/lab.md

             cp /home/linux/ieng6/cs15lsp23/public/hello.txt ~/

-   <br>Using the cp command will not always produce a direct output as seen below, but is useful for copying the contents of a file into a more specifieced source file.
+   <br>Using the cp command will not always produce a direct output as seen below, but is useful for copying the contents of a file into a more specified source file.

 <img src = "https://raw.githubusercontent.com/deliasi/cse15l-lab-reports/main/Screen%20Shot%202023-04-23%20at%203.49.28%20PM.png">
    <br>